reshinto/programming_language_syntax_comparison/readme.md

 const analog = new AnalogClock(7, 32)
 digital.tick();
 analog.tick();

+// abstract
+abstract class Department {
+  constructor(public name: string) {}

+  printName(): void {
+    console.log(`Department name: ${this.name}`);
+  }

+  abstract printMeeting(): void; // must be implemented in derived classes }

+class AccountingDepartment extends Department {  // must use all and only methods declared in the abstract class constructor() {
+    super("Accounting and Auditing"); // constructors in derived classes must call super() }

+  printMeeting(): void {  // methods can be customized and modified
+    console.log("The Accounting Department meets each Monday at 10am.");
+  }

+  generateReports(): void {  // does not exist in the abstract class, will produce an error if run
+    console.log("Generating accounting reports...");
+  }
+}

+let department: Department; // ok to create a reference to an abstract type
+//department = new Department(); // error: cannot create an instance of an abstract class department = new AccountingDepartment(); // ok to create and assign a non-abstract subclass department.printName();
+department.printMeeting();
+//department.generateReports(); // error: method doesn't exist on declared abstract type
 ```
 ### ruby
 * class variables (@@variableName) are like instance variables but belongs to the class